For Tuyet, Katrina, KaSandra, and Luc

 “Yes sir, Derek Jeter, he’s the captain and he’s my Daddy’s favorite player too!”
 Gabriel added, a grin spreading across his blood stained face.

 “I KNOW, ME TOO!”
-DR. Wallace said, smiling and winking down at Gabriel.
+DR. Wallace exclaimed, smiling and winking down at Gabriel.

 “Try not to sniffle or breathe through your nose at all.”